Abdul-Sayed/react-notes-awsayed/Redux/redux_notes.md

 Sends action to reducer

 # Reducer
-Specify how app state changes depending on the specific action.
-Contains the data we want to save to store.
-Returns new state
+Reducers take state and an action.
+They specify how app state changes depending on the type of action.
+Can contain the data we want to save to store.
+Returns new state.

 <!-- //////////////////////////////////////////////////////////////// -->